Skip to Content

 Bald eagle from the Bering Sea Crab Fishermen’s Tour

 Bald Eagles are plentiful in Alaska.
-You’ll see them in trees, on poles near harbors, or trying to catch dinner during salmon runs.
-If you want an up close and personal experience, the Bering Sea Tour in Ketchikan provides that.
+I have seen them in trees, on poles near harbors, or trying to catch dinner during salmon runs.
+The Bering Sea Tour in Ketchikan provides an up close and personal experience, and a tour I would do again.

-If you add on a land tour to visit Denali, you could also see other animals.
+Also, adding on a land tour to visit Denali, could allow for other animal sightings.

 Should I Visit Denali National Park?